 - More than 10,000 medical students were affected by the collective NAA efforts.

-5) What is the cost of integrating nutrition education into medical school curricula?
+8. What is the cost of integration into medical school curricula?

-Integration means offering nutrition education as an integral part of the school’s curriculum and throughout the student’s tenure in medical school and residency:
+Integration means offering nutrition and physical activity education as an integral part of the school’s curriculum and throughout the student’s tenure in medical school and residency:

-- Integrating nutrition into existing courses for all specialties
+- Integrating into existing courses for all specialties

 More than 50 percent of NAA schools still show consistent inclusion of nutrition in their curriculum.

-This bill does not specify how it will be funded but that, if enacted, it would be funded from existing funds.
+This bill does not specify how it will be funded but that, if enacted, it would be funded from existing funds from HHS.
 Therefore, it does not require any new money.

 For more information, please contact Colin Schwartz at CSchwartz@pcrm.org.